Project

 Hiroshi, can you tell us why it's expected behavior?
 It looks quite surprising.

-Updated by donburks (Don Burks) about 9 years ago
+Updated by donburks (Don Burks) almost 10 years ago

 Martin Dürst wrote: